Contributions to provide women, children and families with Protection and Prevention Services

 - orientation and initial training of local committees, boards of directors and agency staff.

-- Preparatory phase: For those jurisdictions that are preparing to transition to the EPFA, DIAND may provide 1-2 years of support to recipients in the development of community approaches to enhanced prevention.
-DIAND will also assist recipients at this time in the development of viable business plans.
-Throughout this phase operations and prevention funding will be based on a 0-18 years of age child population outlined in the DIAND Program Directive 20-1 and maintenance will be based on prior year's reconciled expenditures as per the EPFA.
+- Preparatory phase: ISC may provide 1-2 years of support to recipients in the development of community approaches to enhanced prevention.
+ISC will also assist recipients at this time in the development of viable business plans.
 Funding will be approved based on project proposals/workplans.

-Funding for Prevention and Operation activities are formula driven based on a cost-model developed at regional tripartite tables and are consistent with reasonable comparability to the respective province or territory within DIAND's program authority.
+- Prevention-based funding: Funding for Prevention and Operation activities are based on a cost-model developed at regional tripartite tables and are consistent with reasonable comparability to the respective province or territory within ISC's program authority.
 Maintenance funding allocations are based on prior year's reconciled expenditures (actuals).
 Payments are made based on a cash flow forecast.
 The recipient will provide annually an audited financial statement 120 days after year-end and statement of progress against the achievement of performance objectives at the time of claiming for a payment.
 Funds are only eligible for use for child and family services (CFS), but Recipients have the ability to move funding between the three streams.
 This funding model provides a better range of placement options including kinship care (care provided by extended family members) and post-adoption subsidies (monthly payments to the adoptive parents) and supports (including counselling services and special needs support for children with disabilities) to encourage permanent placement for children.
-The EPFA is being implemented on a jurisdiction-by-jurisdiction basis, pursuant to policy and funding approval.

 - show interface/linkages with provincial/territorial and/or federal programs; and,